RMI/aluminum-guidance/README.md

 2. Credibly recognize aluminum producers leading the market in terms of climate performance.
 3. Accelerate the development of essential technologies for net-zero aluminum by ensuring sufficient information is available to link demand with supply.
-4. Enable end-users to compare climate performance across supplied aluminum products (of various specifications) to better inform procurement decisions.
+4. Enable end users to compare climate performance across supplied aluminum products (of various specifications) to better inform procurement decisions.
-5. To aid end-users in purchasing aluminum with credible and transparent climate data so they can demonstrate evidence of climate performancei to their customers.
+5. To aid end users in purchasing aluminum with credible and transparent climate data so they can demonstrate evidence of climate performancei to their customers.